chl850405/note-taker/README.md

 * [Questions](#questions)

 ## Installation
 The user should clone the repository from GitHub.
-This application requires Server.js, Express.js, FS and Path.
+This application requires Server.js, Express.js, FS and uuid.

 ## Usage
-This application will allow users to retrieve, write, delete and save notes.
+This application will allow users to retrieve, write notes.